pipipeach/JHU_GettingCleaningData/README.md

 working examples.

-The course # Getting and Cleaning Data, is course 3 of the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
+The course Getting and Cleaning Data, is the third course of the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
 - It is taught by Jeff Leek, Brian Caffo and Roger D. Peng is a Professors from the [Johns Hopkins School of Public Health](http://www.jhsph.edu/)
 - who teach us how to obtain data from the web, from APIs, from databases and from colleagues in various formats.
 The main aim was to understand the basics of data cleaning and how to make data “tidy”.
 Tidy data dramatically speeds up downstream data analysis tasks as well as the components